cfsworkload/blue-messenger/README.md

 ![Example](images/editproject.jpg)

-In your "EDIT CODE" window  you will see the files that are contained in the application's code
+In your "EDIT CODE" window  you will see the files that are contained in the application's code.

 	2) In your "EDIT CODE" window click the drop down menu, found above the code files, and select the pencil symbol to edit launch configuration